René and Georgette Magritte: A Love Story

-Little is known about Segatori‘s life before she moved to Paris.
-Aside from her birth in Ancona, Italy, in 1841, most of what we know begins with her modelling ventures.
-Her career began in 1860, when she posed for Édouard Manet’s piece L’Italienne and built a reputation from there.
+Little is known about Agostina Segatori‘s life before she moved to Paris.
+Aside from her birth in Ancona, Italy, in 1841, most of what we know begins with her modeling ventures.
+Her career began in 1860 when she posed for Édouard Manet’s piece L’Italienne and built a reputation from there.
 Over the next three decades, she went on to model for Édouard Joseph Dantan, Jean-Baptiste Corot, Jean-Léon Gérôme, Eugène Delacroix, and Vincent van Gogh.

 Segatori’s bond with Dantan was not solely professional.
-The pair had a relationship for twelve years, which was widely understood to be an affair.
-Dantan is believed to have referred to her as ‘Madame Segatori-Morière’, thus implying she was married to a Mr Morière.
+The pair had a relationship for 12 years, widely understood as an affair.
+Dantan is believed to have referred to her as “Madame Segatori-Morière”, thus implying she was married to a Mr Morière.
 The pair had an illegitimate son named Jean-Pierre.
 Ultimately their romance was described as stormy and ended in 1884.
-Despite the challenges of motherhood and a failed relationship, Segatori continued to work and save the money she earned from modelling.
+Despite the challenges of motherhood and a failed relationship, Segatori continued to work and save the money she earned from modeling.
 In 1885 she invested her savings in a business that would become a hot spot for artists, writers, and critics: Café du Tambourin.

 As well as quirky decorations, the restaurant walls featured creations from many of the artists who gathered there.
-In Café du Tambourin, artworks were sometimes a form of economy, and an interesting part of the relationship between Segatori and her next lover.
+In Café du Tambourin, artworks were sometimes used as means of payment.
 Since moving to Paris in March 1886, Vincent van Gogh frequented the restaurant and developed a romantic relationship with its owner.
-During their brief affair, which lasted from December 1886 to May 1887, van Gogh would exchange still life paintings for food.
+During their brief affair, which lasted from December 1886 to May 1887, Van Gogh would exchange still-life paintings for food.
 Segatori also enabled him to organize an exhibition at Le Tambourin, in which he presented his collection of Japanese prints.

-Agostina Segatori in Le Tambourin (1887) was probably painted during the exhibition, as van Gogh’s Japanese prints can be seen in the background.
-He depicts Segatori alone, drinking her second beer and smoking a cigarette in public, which has controversial readings.
-Although many would have disapproved of the act, often implicit of prostitution, Segatori can alternatively be seen as the epitome of a modern woman.
-She sits in her own restaurant, dressed in fine clothing, surrounded by an exhibition of artworks that she provided a platform for.
+Agostina Segatori in Le Tambourin (1887) was probably painted during the exhibition, as Van Gogh’s Japanese prints can be seen in the background.
+He depicts Segatori alone, drinking her second beer and smoking a cigarette in public, which attracted criticism.
+Many would disapprove of the act, as it is often implying prostitution.
+However, Segatori can alternatively be seen as the epitome of a modern woman.
+She sits in her own restaurant, dressed in fine clothing, surrounded by artworks that she provided a platform for.
 Once a model, reliant on the wage of the artists she posed for, now a business owner profiting from them.

 Sadly, Segatori’s business later declined.
-She fell into a large amount of debt and the restaurant, along with the many artworks featured on its walls, was repossessed.
-Segatori seemingly didn’t recover from the financial downfall, suffering from ill health from then until her death in 1910.
+She fell into a large debt and the restaurant, along with many artworks featured on its walls, was repossessed.
+Segatori seemingly didn’t recover from the financial downfall, suffering from ill health until her death in 1910.